DMVis/DMVis/documentation/components/bar.md

 - Type: `boolean`

-Whether the value is along the x-axis or y-axis (i.e. horizontal versus vertical bars).
+Whether the value is along the x-axis or y-axis (i.e. horizontal or vertical bars).

 # Optional Attributes